-Clarion has also taken a new step in conserving energy through the deployment of international air transport services with CO2 credit.
+Clarion has taken a new step in environment protection through the deployment of international air transport services with CO2 credit.
 As we use international air transport services, we procure CO2 credit, following the Kyoto Mechanism, and transfer it to the redemption account of the Japanese government.
-The procurement of CO2 credit, at the same time, contributes to the social infrastructure of the Cajamarca region of Peru, where the project is located from which we procure the credit.

 Clarion endeavors to reduce the total amount of waste generated by its business activities and further promote recycling activities.
-Clarion defines “zero waste output” as “reducing the amount of final disposal at the sites to be less than 0.5%, by recycling more than 99.5%” and we are working to achieve this goal.
+Clarion defines “zero waste output” as “reducing the amount of final disposal at the sites to be less than 0.5%, by recycling more than 99.5%” and we have been working to achieve this goal since fiscal 2011.
 At the same time, we promote material recycling through improvement of production processes and disassembling of waste.

 Clarion conducts thorough chemical substance management through ongoing awareness education and training activities.
-Moreover, we strive to reduce the output of chemical substances used in production by switching these to ones with lower environmental impact.
+Moreover, we strive to reduce the output of chemical substances used in production as much as possible by switching these to ones with lower environmental impact.
 Currently we work primarily to reduce solder, waste oil and Volatile Organic Compounds (VOC) of which we have higher usage, eventually, waste output.

 Complying with the Pollutant Release and Transfer Registers (PRTR) Law